Main content start

 Vocalists may submit up to three pieces so long as the total length is approximately 10 minutes.

-• Live auditions: Saturday, March 1, Campbell Recital Hall
+• Live auditions: Saturday, April 11, Campbell Recital Hall.

-Time slots for creating a performance video have been reserved in Braun Rehearsal Hall February 2, 3, 4, 6, and 7.
-Sign up for a slot using the BRH recording schedule.
+• Time slots for creating a performance video have been reserved in Braun Rehearsal Hall March 10, 11, and 12.
+To choose a time, go to the video signup sheet.

-Guidelines for creating a good video can be found on the video creation guidelines page
+• Guidelines for creating a good video can be found on the Video Guidelines page

 Any questions or concerns can be addressed to rsharp [at] stanford.edu (Robin Sharp) or rleigh [at] stanford.edu (Rowen Leigh).